This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 - salt/pepper

-- 2 apples, peeled, cored, and cubed (half inch dice or so)
+- 2 apples, peeled, cored, and cubed - half inch dice +/-

 - 1 red onion, chopped

-- 1 tsp. garlic, minced
+- 1 teaspoon garlic, minced

-- 1 tbsp. good apple cider vinegar
+- 1 tablespoon good apple cider vinegar

-- 1 tbsp. stone ground mustard
+- 1 tablespoon stone ground mustard

 - 1 cup broth/stock

-- 2 teaspoon dried sage or 1 tbsp. fresh sage, finely chopped (see notes)
+- 2 teaspoon dried sage or 1 tbsp. fresh sage - finely chopped (see notes)

-- 2 bay leaves, (see notes)
+- 2 bay leaves

 - sea salt and fresh ground pepper